Ciaran1981/treeseg-docker/README.md

 **What is docker ?**

-Docker is an ability to run virtual machine easily.
-You could build a container like this one for the sfm scripts & Micmac under every system.
-You just have to install docker on your system
+Docker is a program to run virtual machines easily.

 **How to run micmac-docker container ?**